tfg1434/FunctionalSharp/README.md

 | <ul><li>List pattern matching</li><li>Functional style singly linked list</li></ul> | <ul><li>Mutates original collection</li></ul> |

 ## Setup
-Install the package from nuget or add a reference to the dll in your project.
+Install `FunctionalSharp` package from [nuget](https://www.nuget.org/packages/tfg.FunctionalSharp/) or add a reference to the [dll](https://github.com/torontofangirl/FunctionalSharp/releases/) in your project.

 Then, all you need to do is add
 ```cs